Making your own DIY charcoal peel-off mask will leave your skin soft, clear, and, best of all, blackhead free!

 Activated charcoal is a fine black powder and can be made from bamboo, wood, coconut husks, peat, olive pits, and even sawdust.
 It can be made at home, or if you are like me, you can buy it online.

 Activated charcoal can be used to absorb toxins and other build-up found on the skin.
-It is especially effective at removing blackheads when used on the face and in soap bars as a deep pore cleanser.
+It is especially effective at removing blackheads when used on the face and in soap such as these homemade charcoal soap bars as a deep pore cleanser.

 BENTONITE CLAY BENEFITS